Ογ½ΆΚΣΖ΅

 His research and clinical interest lies in myeloid malignancies and currently sees and manages patients with myeloproliferative neoplasms, including systemic mastocytosis, and acute leukemias, both at the Huntsman Cancer Institute and serving the veterans at the George E. Whalen VA Medical Center in Salt Lake City.
 He established and currently leads the Mastocytosis Program at the Huntsman Cancer Hospital, which has been designated as Mastocytosis Center of Excellence.
 He also runs several clinical trials as the principal investigator in polycythemia vera, essential thrombocythemia, systemic mastocytosis and acute leukemia.

 At the VA Medical Center, he is one of the lead hematologists and cares for all the veterans with acute leukemias, myelodysplastic syndromes and myeloproliferative neoplasms that are referred to Salt Lake City VA from different parts of the Intermountain West.
-He also leads several research projects and conducts clinical trials.
+He also leads several research projects.

 Board Certification and Academic Information